Hanaasagi/tokio-metrics-collector/README.md

 ```

 - **[`workers_count`]**
-  The number of worker threads used by the runtime.
+  [`Gauge`] The number of worker threads used by the runtime.
 - **[`total_park_count`]**
-  The number of times worker threads parked.
+  [`Counter] The number of times worker threads parked.
 - **[`total_noop_count`]**
-  The number of times worker threads unparked but performed no work before parking again.
+  [`Counter] The number of times worker threads unparked but performed no work before parking again.
 - **[`total_steal_count`]**
-  The number of tasks worker threads stole from another worker thread.
+  [`Counter] The number of tasks worker threads stole from another worker thread.
 - **[`total_steal_operations`]**
-  The number of times worker threads stole tasks from another worker thread.
+  [`Counter] The number of times worker threads stole tasks from another worker thread.
 - **[`num_remote_schedules`]**
-  The number of tasks scheduled from outside of the runtime.
+  [`Counter] The number of tasks scheduled from outside of the runtime.
 - **[`total_local_schedule_count`]**
-  The number of tasks scheduled from worker threads.
+  [`Counter] The number of tasks scheduled from worker threads.
 - **[`total_overflow_count`]**
-  The number of times worker threads saturated their local queues.
+  [`Counter] The number of times worker threads saturated their local queues.
 - **[`total_polls_count`]**
-  The number of tasks that have been polled across all worker threads.
+  [`Counter] The number of tasks that have been polled across all worker threads.
 - **[`total_busy_duration`]**
-  The amount of time worker threads were busy.
+  [`Counter] The amount of time worker threads were busy.
 - **[`injection_queue_depth`]**
-  The number of tasks currently scheduled in the runtime's injection queue.
+  [`Gauge`] The number of tasks currently scheduled in the runtime's injection queue.
 - **[`total_local_queue_depth`]**
-  The total number of tasks currently scheduled in workers' local queues.
+  [`Gauge`] The total number of tasks currently scheduled in workers' local queues.
 - **[`elapsed`]**
-  Total amount of time elapsed since observing runtime metrics.
+  [`Counter`] Total amount of time elapsed since observing runtime metrics.
 - **[`budget_forced_yield_count`]**
-  The number of times that a task was forced to yield because it exhausted its budget.
+  [`Counter`] The number of times that a task was forced to yield because it exhausted its budget.
 - **[`io_driver_ready_count`]**
-  The number of ready events received from the I/O driver.
+  [`Counter`] The number of ready events received from the I/O driver.

 [`workers_count`]: https://docs.rs/tokio-metrics/0.2.*/tokio_metrics/struct.RuntimeMetrics.html#structfield.workers_count
 [`total_park_count`]: https://docs.rs/tokio-metrics/0.2.*/tokio_metrics/struct.RuntimeMetrics.html#structfield.total_park_count